RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs: Overview

 \section{Overview}

-\sys employs a hybrid architecture that leverages preemptible instances for high-throughput and cost-efficient RL training.
-We present the major components of \sys in \autoref{fig:overview}. \sys employs a fixed (reserved) \trainers, as the training stage requires tightly coupled GPUs, and frequent preemptions would incur significant checkpoint-restart overhead. \sys also utilizes an elastic pool of preemptible GPU instances to offload rollout workloads from the training cluster, where instances can be dynamically allocated or preempted at any time.
+\sys is a hybrid RL framework that leverages preemptible instances for high-throughput and cost-efficient RL training.
+We present the major components of \sys in \autoref{fig:overview}. \sys employs a fixed (reserved) \trainers, as the training stage requires tightly coupled GPUs, and frequent preemptions would incur significant checkpoint-restart overhead.
+We note that existing fault-tolerant training techniques~\cite{wan2025robust,he2023unicron,wang2023gemini} are orthogonal to our work, and \sys can directly benefit from them. \sys also utilizes an elastic pool of preemptible GPU instances to offload rollout workloads from the training cluster, where instances can be dynamically allocated or preempted at any time.
 We refer to these preemptible instances dedicated to rollout offload as \textit{(remote) \rollouters}.
 These instances can be located either in the same datacenter or cloud region as the \trainers, or distributed across different datacenters or cloud regions.
 As shown in \autoref{fig:background_gen_time}, rollout typically consumes the majority of step time; therefore, offloading it to more affordable preemptible resources can significantly increase throughput while reducing monetary costs.

 The core component connecting the \trainers and \rollouters is the rollout manager.
 It monitors the health of each \rollouter, handles preemptions, and launches rollout workers when new instances become available.